Prunus alabamensis

 Prunus alabamensis, the Alabama cherry or Alabama black cherry, is an uncommon to rare species of tree in the rose family endemic to parts of the Southeastern United States.
-It is closely related to and found wholly within the range of Prunus serotina, the black cherry, a more common and widespread species of Prunus also native to the region.
-Alabama cherry is sometimes considered to be a variety of Prunus serotina (i.e. Prunus serotina var. alabamensis), however most authors treat it as a distinct species.
+It is closely related to and found wholly within the range of Prunus serotina (black cherry), a more common and widespread species also native to the region.
+Alabama cherry is sometimes considered to be a variety of P. serotina (i.e. Prunus serotina var. alabamensis), but most authors treat it as a distinct species.

 Description

-Alabama cherry is a deciduous' flowering plant in the rose family endemic to the Southeastern United States.
-It is similar to but distinct in morphology from the closely related Prunus serotina.

-Form

-Alabama cherry is a small or medium sized tree growing to heights of 20–40 ft' and a diameter of about 6 in, scarcely exceeding 25–30 ft in height.
+Alabama cherry is a deciduous species.
+It forms a small or medium-sized tree growing to heights of 6-12 m and a diameter of about 6 in, scarcely exceeding 7.5-9 m in height.

-Bark

 The immature bark is gray and smooth; mature bark is rough and becomes broken into plates that are dark-gray to black in color.
-Young shoots or twigs are green and pubescent,' often densely so, with rusty-brown hairs.
+Young shoots or twigs are green and pubescent, often densely so, with rusty-brown hairs.

-Leaves

-Leaves are alternate; ovate to elliptic in shape; rounded or slightly narrowed at the base; usually obtuse, rounded, or emarginate at the apex, but sometimes short acuminate, abruptly acute, or acutish; 3–12.5 cm in length and 2–6.5 cm in width; with petioles that are 2–12 mm long.
+The leaves are alternate, ovate to elliptic in shape, and rounded or slightly narrowed at the base.
+They are usually obtuse, rounded, or emarginate at the apex, but sometimes short acuminate, abruptly acute, or acutish.
+They are 3–12.5 cm long and 2–6.5 cm wide, with petioles that are 2–12 mm long.
 The margins are bluntly serrated with appressed teeth that have glandular tips.
 The upper surface of the leaf is dark green and the lower surface is a lighter green.
-The lower surface is uniformly but sparsely pubescent with rusty-colored hairs that are longer and more dense along the midrib but not conspicuous; axils of veins lack tufts of hair entirely; veinlets are prominent.
-The texture of leaves is leathery.
-In autumn, leaves turn a red or orange color.'
+The lower surface is uniformly but sparsely pubescent with rusty-colored hairs that are longer and more dense along the midrib but not conspicuous.
+The axils of veins lack tufts of hair entirely, while veinlets are prominent.
+The texture of the leaves is leathery.
+In autumn, they turn a red or orange color.

-Flowers

 Flowers grow from the axils of leaves on elongated racemes that are 4–6 in long.
-Flowers have 5 small, white petals, and the rachis, peduncle, and calyx are pubescent.'
-Flowering occurs from April to May.'
+The flowers have 5 small, white petals, and the rachis, peduncle, and calyx are pubescent.
+Flowering occurs from April to May.

-Fruit

-The fruit is a small reddish, dark purple, or black, globose drupe, about 10 mm in diameter.'
-Fruiting occurs from June to August.'
+The fruit is a small reddish, dark purple, or black, globose drupe, about 10 mm in diameter.
+Fruiting occurs from June to August.